vandanue/ADG-1/Notes/5_noise_attenuation.md

 | Rig diffraction | Vehicles |
 | Power lines | Animals |

 In these notes, we'll break down how to reduce noise from sesimic data using band-pass filtering, f-k filtering, and deconvolution.
-We'll also compare when you switch up the order: “gain then filter” vs. “filter then gain.”

 ## F-K Filter
 Filtering in the frequency–wavenumber (f-k) domain, also known as dip or velocity filtering, is used to separate seismic energy based on its apparent velocity.
 All seismic events that originate from the same source and travel at the same propagation velocity appear as one dipping event in the time domain.
 In the f-k domain, this dipping event is represented as a straight line through the origin, assuming it contains the full frequency spectrum.
 By applying filters in the f-k domain, we can selectively remove or preserve certain dips, which correspond to different velocities.